 Being True Online and Offline

-Clients come to Porcelain to seek help with their skin, and entrust their faces into the hands of Porcelain’s skincare experts.
-Therefore all staff make it a priority to be updated of the latest teachings and technology about skincare.
+Clients come to Porcelain to seek help with their skin and entrust their faces into the hands of Porcelain’s skincare experts.
+Therefore all staff make it a priority to be updated with the latest teachings and technology about skincare.

 Khoo Yin also reminded the audience the importance of fully embracing what the brand preaches online in real life.